kejran/kejran.github.io/_posts/2022-08-16-3ds-hardware.md

 Lastly, the original CPU only has L1 cache. *New* models get additional 2 MiB L2 cache.

 ARM11 is, by current standards, getting rather long in the tooth.
-It is the last architecture of the classic series - before the introduction of the Cortex series.
+It is the last architecture of the classic series - before the introduction of the Cortex series (Same as first Raspberry Pi, for example).
 Do not expect NEON extensions, but the basic FPU is there.

 # Memory